altoiddealer/ad_discordbot/README.md

    /text-generation-webui/ad_discordbot/(remaining files)
    ```

+3. **IF files have changed that you modified:**

-3. **You may need to backup existing files, and modify them to match new structure**
+   You will need to backup files you modified, and update them to match new changes**

    **Example**: config.py gets updated with a new feature.